adminPSI/Anywhere/Gargolye/custom/src/js/modules/Scheduling/calendar.md

 4. [x] When displaying shifts on the calendar, stack them.
     * [x] On the shifts, display the start time, end time, and employee assigned to work the shift.
 If there is no employee on the shift, show "(OPEN)".
 See mockup #1.
-    * [o] In the lower left hand corner of each shift, show an icon that indicates if that shift has been published or not (see requirement #3 above).
+    * [x] In the lower left hand corner of each shift, show an icon that indicates if that shift has been published or not (see requirement #3 above).
 If location_schedules.published_date is null, show a closed eye (or something similar to the mockup).
 If location_schedules.published_date is not null, show an open eye (or something similar to the mockup).

 5. [x] When the user clicks on a shift, display a pop-up that shows the details of that shift.
     * [o] If the logged in user has the Scheduler security key for Anywhere Scheduling, this pop-up should look just like the form used to add a new shift with the same functionality (see requirement #2) with the following exceptions: